 - a.
 Statement of the Problem

 - b.
 Project Design and Implementation

 - c.
 Capabilities and Competencies

 - d.
-Plan for Collecting the Data Required for this Solicitation's Performance Measures Submission of performance measures data is not required for the application.
-Performance measures are included as an alert that successful applicants will be required to submit specific data to BJA as part of their reporting requirements.
-For the application, the applicant should indicate an understanding of these requirements and discuss how the applicant will gather the required data, should the applicant receive funding.
+Plan for Collecting the Data Required for this Solicitation's Performance Measures BJA does not require applicants to submit performance measures data with their applications.
+Performance measures are included as an alert that BJA will require successful applicants to submit specific data as part of their reporting requirements.
+For the application, applicants should indicate an understanding of these requirements and discuss how they will gather the required data, should they receive funding.